front-end-intermediate/DOM-Scripting/readme.md

 In creating this page we will focus on techniques that are critical, not just for working effectively with DOM manipulation, but for React and other JavaScript frameworks.

-The following software is needed:
+The following are used in today's class:

 * [Visual Studio Code](https://code.visualstudio.com/)
 * [Node.js](https://nodejs.org/en/)